Properly Handling Employee Insubordination Requires Having a Policy in Place

 If after considering all of these issues, you conclude the employee's actions were insubordinate, how should you handle the situation?

 Handling an Insubordinate Worker

-Although termination may be considered in the most serious situations, counseling or a progressive step discipline program is probably the most appropriate vehicle for disciplining an insubordinate employee.
+Although immediate termination may be required in the most serious situations, counseling or a progressive step discipline program is usually the most appropriate vehicle for disciplining an insubordinate employee.
 Your discipline policy should give you room to maneuver, so you can consider the following:

 - Does an employee's past record indicate an insubordinate attitude?
 If not, perhaps a warning should be used the first time.
 If the employee has a history of this kind of behavior, stricter sanctions should be considered.

 - Is the discipline appropriate and related to the severity of the conduct?
-If the conduct is serious, a light or token punishment will not deter the employee — and other employees — from exhibiting this kind of behavior.
+If the conduct is serious, a light or token punishment will not deter the employee (or other employees) from exhibiting this type of behavior.
 On the other hand, if an employee is punished severely for a minor infraction, the purpose of the discipline could backfire and make the employee's attitude and morale even worse.